React

 • How to format the code in React projects.

-• What are React Developer Tools.
+• What React Developer Tools are.

 Many paths

-There are multiple ways to start using React in your projects, from attaching a set of <script> tags which serve React from a CDN to robust toolchains and frameworks that are highly configurable and allow for increased scalability and optimization.
+There are multiple ways to start using React in your projects, from attaching a set of <script> tags which serve React from a CDN, to robust toolchains and frameworks that are highly configurable and allow for increased scalability and optimization.

-Some examples of these toolchains:
+Some examples of these toolchains include:

 Why do we need these toolchains?
 Can’t we just make our own as we see fit?